 Ganja & Bhang: If this is all getting too speculative for your tastes, then strap in, because what follows deals with the dating of ancient Indian texts, which is a notoriously imprecise and arbitrary business.

-The Ānandakanda, a Nath Shaiva treatise on alchemy, is the earliest text to describe the rogueing process through which ganja is produced – in other words, the so-called “sinsemilla technique”.
+The Ānandakanda, a Nath Shaiva compendium on alchemy, is the earliest text to describe the rogueing process through which ganja is produced – in other words, the so-called “sinsemilla technique”.
 G. K. Sharma, a botanist, speculated the text may date from the tenth to thirteenth centuries.
 But G. J. Meulenbeld, a scholar of Sanskrit and Indian medicine, argues that the Ānandakanda postdates the thirteenth century and gives the presence of the term ganja as evidence for that.
 “The name gañjā appears for the first time in the sixteenth century,” he notes, “in the Bhāvaprakāśanighaṇṭu and Ṭoḍaramalla’s Āyurvedasaukhya.”
 Recent studies also indicate that a text by the Kashmiri scholar Narahari Pandit, in which the term ganja appears, very likely dates not to the thirteenth century, as claimed in the IHDC, but to the seventeeth century.

 Traditional Asian terminology for subsp. indica is seamless and fluid, which can confuse the uninitiated.
 Bhang can mean subsp. indica and all its products, whether charas, ganja, or leaf, and any preparation thereof.
-But more narrowly, bhang is a distinct type of cultigen and its specific product (in practice, crude seeded inflorescences and small leaves) such as still cultivated under license in India at sites like Hosphiarpur at the foothills of the Himalaya in the Punjab.
+But more narrowly, bhang is a distinct type of cultigen and its specific product (in practice, crude seeded inflorescences and small leaves) such as still cultivated under license in India at sites like Hoshiarpur at the foothills of the Himalaya in the Punjab.
 From there, bhang is exported to regions such as Rajasthan.
 Historically, Punjab has only been a bhang producing region, in part due to Sikh culture.
 By contrast, from Uttar and Madhya Pradesh eastward and southward, cultivation has in recent centuries focused on ganja, a more sophisticated crop and product, sown and harvested at different times, and requiring significant skill to raise.
-Importantly, while ganja can be called bhang, bhang—in the narrow sense—cannot be called ganja.
+Importantly, while ganja can be called bhang, bhang—in the narrow sense—cannot accurately be called ganja.

 McPartland and Small’s new paper is a landmark in Cannabis studies and a crucial document for any collector, whether amateur or academic.
 Future studies, in my view as an aficionado, would do well to note the significance of bhang crops from regions such as Punjab, Sindh, and Uttar Pradesh, a substantial majority of which may exhibit distinct morphological and phytochemical traits from classic var. indica ganja domesticates.
 Collection efforts could also focus on Himalayan landraces from Far West Nepal, and on regions of Northeast India where pristine aboriginal var. himalayensis populations may yet exist.
 As McPartland and Small emphasize, wild-type populations are the essential reservoir of biodiversity.